N-Pratik/Line_Following_Robot/README.md

 	Arduino-->IRSensors;
 ```
 All components except IR sensors are powered with complete voltage delivered by the batter whereas the IR sensors are powered by 5V from Arduino.
-The 5V pins in Arduino are connected to VCC of the sensors.
+The `5V` pins in Arduino are connected to VCC of the sensors.

+> `Arduino UNO` has only one `5V` pin.
+Hence, when using independent sensors set some `GPIO` pins in Arduino to `HIGH` and use them to derive the power
 ## Flow of Signal